How is multiple sclerosis diagnosed?

-There is no single diagnostic test that is proof-positive for multiple sclerosis.
+There is no single diagnostic test that is proof-positive for multiple sclerosis (MS).
 There is a set of accepted criteria for MS diagnosis, but even this system is imperfect.
 Since diagnosing MS can be very difficult, it must be done by a neurologist who specializes in treating MS. As many as 10 percent of people diagnosed with multiple sclerosis actually have some other condition that mimics MS.

 Examples of other conditions that masquerade as MS include inflammation in the blood vessels, multiple strokes, vitamin deficiency, and brain infection.
 Sometimes stress-related disorders can lead to a misdiagnosis of MS.

-What are the accepted criteria for diagnosis?
+What are the accepted criteria for a diagnosis of multiple sclerosis?

 - Onset usually between 10 and 60 years of age